ellakoa/postcard-poem/content/posts/twilights-evening-veil.md

   Neither the day nor the night
   Not quite dark, yet not light.
-  A place that quiets as the air stills
+  Moments that quiets as the air stills
   The time before darkness spills.

   Into this magical light, the first star emerges, pulsing bright.
-  Make a wish, share your dreams, with the stars as they gently gleam.
+  Make a wish, share your dreams with the stars as they gently gleam.
 alignPoemLeft: false
 removePostcardPadding: false